 - Creative drama

-Theatre Education students will learn theatre is not only an art but is a tool for personal and artistic development.
+Students will learn that that theatre is not only an art, but is also a tool for personal and artistic development

-Teaching artists use acting, directing and design skills to create children performances.
-Theatre Education graduates guide children and adults in improvisations.
+To teach artists using acting, directing, and design skills to create children's performances.
+Theatre Education graduates guide children and adults in improvised acts of theatre.
 They build stories from literature and learn to use the power of theatre to bring issues of social justice to life.
 Students can also teach their skills to others by taking part in community arts programs, educational theatre outreach programs, and local schools.

 - Drama coaches